 Implementation and monitoring

 The plan should also contain a timetable for the implementation an affirmative action policy and practice.
 The timetable should ensure a smooth and continuous progression towards the diversified ‘representative workforce’.

 Retention strategies include the promotion of a more diverse organisational culture; an interactive communication and feedback strategy; and ongoing labour turnover analysis.
 But also initiatives aimed specifically at attracting, retaining, and promoting employees.

-Value and vision setting will provide opportunities and a basis for the organisation to clarify its employment equity plan aligned to its value propositions and yield a return on employee relations and HR in the wider sense.
+Value and vision setting will provide opportunities and a basis for the organisation to clarify its employment equity plan aligned to its value propositions and yield a return on employee relations and People Management in the wider sense.